Teaching, Learning, and Technology

 Upon completion, TLT graduates become teachers in PreK-12 schools; curriculum coordinators, coaches, and educational technology specialists in both formal and informal education settings; instructional or learning designers and/or technologists; or faculty in higher education institutions.

-For more information about teacher education:
+For more information about our Master's Degrees:

-For more information about instructional technology:
+For more information about our certificates:

 The College of Education offers a five-year degree program that is designed to allow students to earn both a bachelor’s degree and a master’s degree in five years instead of the traditional six.
 The combined degree program leads to either a B.A. or B.S. degree in an academic discipline from the College of Arts and Sciences, the P.C.
 Rossin College of Engineering and Applied Sciences, or the College of Business, and an M.Ed. degree in Elementary Education.
 In addition, students also earn eligibility for an Instructional I teaching certificate from the Pennsylvania Department of Education (PDE) in grades PreK-4.